panCtrlV/bigDataStat-book/chapter6.md

 **Note** I couldn't find SparkR's native support for read data files (at least .csv files) from a folder.

 We can see `spark-csv` sets column types to String by default and will not attempt to infer types.
-So we need to cast each column to a proper data type.
+So we need to cast each column to their proper data types.

 ```r
 rawblock$id_1 = as.integer(rawblock$id_1)